 3. It can help you set an agenda for future interviews

 Your resume helped you schedule your interview, but now your CV is going to help you land the position.
 Much like when updating your resume, it can be difficult to remember what you may have previously done.
 The same situation can happen during your interviews.
 Think of your CV almost as a study guide on yourself when preparing.

 Most interviewers will ask you behavioral questions.
 It is your job to be able to answer these questions as thoroughly as possible by highlighting what the issue was and how you addressed it.
 The best way to do that is by using the STAR method and referring to key details you may have included on your CV.

-Much like anything else, creating a CV can be difficult to write.
+Much like anything else, creating a CV can be difficult and tedious.
 Additionally, many of us have little to no experience writing them as they are very little discussed or talked about prior to entering the professional world.
 Nonetheless, the hard work and effort will be well worth it when you have a CV that is detailed and relevant to help you land your next position.
-Stay tuned as BrandResumes works to launch our next service to help you perfect your CV!
+Check out this resource for additional information on CV writing and contact our team at BrandResumes to help you perfect your CV!